-As part of the corporate reorganization, vested profit units were exchanged for 31.7 million common shares of Kosmos Energy Ltd., unvested profit units were exchanged for 10.0 million restricted stock awards and the \$90 profit units were cancelled.
+As part of the corporate reorganization in May 2011, vested profit units were exchanged for 31.7 million common shares of Kosmos Energy Ltd., unvested profit units were exchanged for 10.0 million restricted stock awards and the \$90 profit units were cancelled.
 Based on the terms and conditions of the corporate reorganization, the exchange of profit units for common shares of Kosmos Energy Ltd. resulted in no incremental compensation costs.

 In April 2011, the Board of Directors approved the LTIP, which provides for the granting of incentive awards in the form of stock options, stock appreciation rights, restricted stock awards, restricted stock units, among other award types.
-The LTIP provides for the issuance of 24.5 million shares pursuant to awards under the plan, in addition to the 10.0 million restricted stock awards exchanged for unvested profit units.
-As of December 31, 2014, the Company had approximately 2.1 million shares that remain available for issuance under the LTIP.
+In January 2015, the board of directors approved an amendment to the plan to add 15.0 million shares to the plan which was approved at the Annual General Meeting in June 2015.
+The LTIP provides for the issuance of 39.5 million shares pursuant to awards under the plan, in addition to the 10.0 million restricted stock awards exchanged for unvested profit units.
+As of December 31, 2015, the Company had approximately 11.8 million shares that remain available for issuance under the LTIP.

 We record compensation expense equal to the fair value of share-based payments over the vesting periods of the LTIP awards.
-We recorded compensation expense from awards granted under our LTIP of \$74.5 million, \$69.0 million and \$83.4 million during the years ended December 31, 2014, 2013 and 2012, respectively.
+We recorded compensation expense from awards granted under our LTIP of \$75.1 million, \$74.5 million and \$69.0 million during the years ended December 31, 2015, 2014 and 2013, respectively.
 During the year ended December 31, 2014, an additional \$5.0 million of equity-based compensation was recorded as restructuring charges.
-The total tax benefit for the years ended December 31, 2014, 2013 and 2012 was \$25.7 million, \$23.5 million and \$28.8 million, respectively.
-Additionally, we expensed a tax shortfall related to equity-based compensation of \$6.5 million, \$7.0 million and \$8.1 million for the years ended December 31, 2014, 2013 and 2012, respectively.
-The fair value of awards vested during 2014, 2013 and 2012 was approximately \$37.0 million, \$41.1 million, and \$75.7 million, respectively.
+The total tax benefit for the years ended December 31, 2015, 2014 and 2013 was \$25.7 million, \$25.7 million and \$23.5 million, respectively.
+We expensed a tax shortfall related to equity-based compensation of \$18.6 million, \$6.5 million and \$7.0 million for the years ended December 31, 2015, 2014 and 2013, respectively.
+The fair value of awards vested during 2015, 2014 and 2013 was approximately \$52.2 million, \$37.0 million, and \$41.1 million, respectively.
 The Company granted both restricted stock awards and restricted stock units with service vesting criteria and granted both restricted stock awards and restricted stock units with a combination of market and service vesting criteria under the LTIP.
-These awards vest over a four year period.
+Substantially, all of these awards vest over three or four year periods.
 Restricted stock awards are issued and included in the number of outstanding shares upon the date of grant and, if such awards are forfeited, they become treasury stock.
 Upon vesting, restricted stock units become issued and outstanding stock.